Scandal-UK/FluentValidationLister/ReadMe.md

 The first screen runs a very basic (and fully-commented) snippet of TypeScript to return and display the validation metadata for an endpoint.

 The second screen shows a generic TypeScript implementation with a web form, this time using the jQuery library.
-It displays client-side and server-side (problem details) validation errors in the same way for comparison. **This script is generic, so there is an expectation that the form field names match the JSON property names for this to work properly!**
+It displays client-side and server-side (problem details) validation errors in the same way for comparison. **Note that this script is generic, so there is an expectation that the form field names match the JSON property names for this to work properly!**

 The validators in the project demonstrate these features of the filter;

+- Required JSON datatypes are exposed from the backend _(e.g. age and saleOfSoulAgreed)_
 - Child records are returned with a dot delimiter _(e.g. Address.Line1)_
+- `.WithName()` is respected in the returned messages _(e.g. Address.Line1)_
+- JSON datatypes are listed even if they have no related validator _(e.g. Address.Line2)_
 - Custom regular expressions are returned _(e.g. Address.Postcode)_
-- `.WithName()` is respected in the returned messages _(e.g. Address.Line1)_
 - Custom error messages are returned where defined _(e.g. Address.County)_